g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Risk Mitigation: Effective risk management is possible through having two similar environments.
 In case there are unexpected problems with green, blue remains operational as a backup thus enabling continuity of services by the organization even during failure.

 * Seamless Updates: With blue-green deployment, updates are seamless whereby traffic is gradually moved from the blue environment to the green one.
-This step-by-step transition makes it less painful for users and allows developers to monitor deployment in real time.
+This step-by-step transition makes it less painful for users and allows developers to monitor deployment in real-time.

 ## Testing in Production
 Testing can be carried out in an environment that takes the form of a green environment.
 With this technique, the opportunity that users can be impacted by way of defects or overall performance issues is decreased by enabling developers to find and fasten issues early in the deployment process.